Delhi Police: Current organisation

-As of January 2019, Delhi Police has 15 Police Districts with 178 'territorial' Police Stations.
-Apart from this there are 7 Railway Police stations, 16 Metro Rail Police stations and 5 specialized crime units declared as Police Stations namely, Economic Offenses Wing, Crime Branch, Special Cell, Special Police Unit for Women and Children (SPUWAC) and Vigilance.
+As of January 2019, the Delhi Police consists of 2 police zones, 6 police ranges, 15 police districts, and 66 police subdivisions, which include 178 territorial police stations.
+In addition, there are 7 railway police stations, 16 metro rail police stations, and 5 specialized crime units designated as police stations: the Economic Offenses Wing, Crime Branch, Special Cell, Special Police Unit for Women and Children (SPUWAC), and Vigilance.